%20Wiltshire%20Governance%20Network%20Logo.jpg)

 Ian's been a school and college chair, governor, trustee, member, and consultant and his book was 20+ years in the making.

-This session will help experienced GoaTs improve, and new ones understand the scope of the role, so that all enjoy a rich and rewarding experience while adding real value to our schools and colleges.
+This inspiring session helped experienced GoaTs improve, and new ones understand the scope of the role, so that all enjoy a rich and rewarding experience while adding real value to our schools and colleges.

 EVENT 12th MAY 25 - "POLICY"